By Larry Leung

 Trading Economics reported that Canadian retail sales expanded 0.5 percent and 1.7 percent year over year for the first two months of 2019.
 While growth continues, it is at the slowest pace since 2015 and below the average rate of near 4 percentage points for the decade.
 Let’s examine some of the year’s emerging retail trends as the industry competes in a tighter spending landscape.
 In this article, we will focus on these three emerging trends: Technology, Expansion through partnership, and Experiential concepts

 Technology continues to play a prominent role behind the scenes as retailers and mall operators find new ways to collect relevant operational data, attract customers through omnichannel presence and improve personalization.
+In recent years, retail software development has been distinguished by the introduction of new innovations.
 Depending on specific needs, all three items may involved the use of artificial intelligence or machine learning to collect and analyze data in pursuit of efficiencies, top of mind thinking and new concept deployment.

 Cadillac Fairview, for example, launched Ravel in February 2019 with the goal to disrupt the marketplace through an improved understanding of the end to end customer experience process through a mix of data collected from digital interaction, marketing and other products.
 We discussed the advantages on how mall operators can improve navigation and pre shopping planning by creating indoor maps to Apple Maps.